 The National Highway Traffic Safety Administration reported an increase in pedestrian fatalities in the U.S. in 2016, reaching a total of 5,987 deaths.
 Stay in shape this summer while keeping yourself safe with these tips when sharing the road with vehicles.

-Safety Precautions for Runners and Pedestrians
+Safety Tips for Runners and Pedestrians

 - Make Yourself Visible – Increase your visibility to passing vehicles by wearing light-colored clothing and reflective material.
 Always carry a flashlight or wear a clip-on LED light if you choose to walk or run at night.